West Green Lake

 Before adopting the more sweeping Mayor's plan, we would like to see an analysis and observation of the effects of HB 1110 changes alone.

 How many additional housing units throughout the city will result from just that?
-Estimates we have seen vary.
-We've seen as many as 200,000 quoted.
+Estimates we have seen vary, but could result in the bulk of the units required by the Growth Management Plan.

-In addition, Seattle's Social Housing program for low and middle income residents has been passed and funded.
+In addition, there is Seattle's Social Housing program for low and middle income residents that has been passed and funded.
 How many units is that?

-And what about the additional housing units that will be required by WA State HB 1491 that's being considered in Olympia right now? (see below)
+And what about the additional housing units that will be required by WA State HB 1491 that has just passed in Olympia? (see below)

 With all of these in place, and at the current average rate of new apartment units being built of 4-6,000 per year, over 20 years we will more than reach our projected housing unit goals without the Mayor's plan.